dcshoecomp/GX460_3D_Parts/Underbody stock lighting replacement mounts/README.md

 # Parts list
-There are 2 model types ones that will accept 10-24 nutert's and ones that you would reuse your stock light screws to screw directly into plastic. *note directly screwing into plastic is essentially only good one time and do not over tighten.
+There are 2 model types ones that will accept 10-24 nutert's(to be heated to melt into place) and ones that you would reuse your stock light screws to screw directly into plastic. *note directly screwing into plastic is essentially only good one time and do not over tighten.

 ## Front Body
 Universal for both sides so x2 needed.